ZetangForward/CSA-GEC/bert-gec/README.md

 One can finetune the model with our **CSA** method on the basis of well-trained [model](https://drive.google.com/drive/folders/1h_r46EswcT1q75qwje6h6yJpOxzAG8gP?usp=sharing).

 `NOTICE`
-Before running the command below, one should install all the requirements and be familiar with the codes in [bert-gec](https://github.com/kanekomasahiro/bert-gec).
+Before running the command below, one should prepare all the requirements and be familiar with the codes in [bert-gec](https://github.com/kanekomasahiro/bert-gec).

-We provide our checkpoint below:
+We provide our checkpoints as listing below:
  - [regularization data trained version]()
  - [hard samples trained version]()